SMIL-AI/VITAL-GA/README.md

-# Healthcare Accessibility Analysis During COVID-19
+# Healthcare Accessibility Shifts Analysis During COVID-19 Using Mobility Data

 This repository contains code and notebooks for the study: